 - If a particular investment product is being recommended, don’t be afraid to ask how the representative is compensated if you purchase the product.

-- Ask whether you are able to establish a relationship with a single call center representative.
+- Ask whether you’re able to establish a relationship with a single call center representative.
 You may be allowed to do so.
 Take down the full name of any representative that provides investment recommendations or tries to sell you a product.
 Use FINRA BrokerCheck to make sure the brokerage firm and call center representative are properly registered and to research the disciplinary history of a firm or registered individual.

 - Help ensure suitable investment recommendations by making sure each representative you speak with understands your risk tolerance, financial circumstances, investment objectives, and any other information pertinent to recommendations that they might make.
 Accurately portray your financial situation and level of financial expertise, and be sure to update this information as circumstances change.

 - Understand mutual fund share classes and the different costs and expenses associated with each.
 This will help you determine whether a switch from one mutual fund share class to another is in your best interest.
-To learn about mutual fund share classes, read our Investor Alert, Understanding Mutual Fund Classes.

 - If a mutual fund switch is recommended, make sure you know the fund's name, investment objectives, and fees and expenses.
 Be suspicious if the recommended fund is outside of your existing fund family: Ask if there is a similar fund within your existing fund family and the cost—if any—associated with such an exchange.
 Ask for a side-by-side comparison of fees and expenses between your existing fund and the recommended fund.
 Use FINRA's Fund Analyzer to compare investment objectives, fees and expenses, including a CDSC schedule, and other fund information.